 Will student lenders and servicers make a deal?

 Today, we’re asking several players in the student loan industry to find out what progress they’ve made.
 We’re looking to find out what loan modification options lenders and servicers provide, how customers can learn about their repayment options, and how borrowers can get approved.
-This effort also complements to help prevent repayment problems for future borrowers.
+This effort also complements the work of the CFPB and our other regulators to help prevent repayment problems for future borrowers.

 Borrowers across the country have told us that they aren’t looking to get off the hook, they just need a payment plan that they can afford.
 One borrower told us: